Carbon-Twelve-C12/quantera/Implementation_plan.md

 # Implementation Plan for Quantera Platform - Enhanced Vision

-## Current Progress Update (Week 8)
+## Current Progress Update (Week 9)

-We are currently in Weeks 7-8 of our implementation plan and have made significant progress on multiple fronts:
+We are currently in Week 9 of our implementation plan and have made significant progress on multiple fronts:

 ### Completed Milestones:
 - ✅ Smart Contract Foundation (Week 2)